The importance of accurate data for effective asset management

 To identify what data should be driving your business is very important.
 Having data readily available such as vehicle costs, fuel costs and asset utlisation is critical in decision making to shape the future of your fleet.

 Pre-configured fleet management software such as FleetWave CORE contains the key modules and reporting structures in place to effectively manage a fleet.
 This means that only the data that is relevant to influencing fleet operations is collated, saving time trawling through irrelevant results.
-And data becomes most useful for asset management when it helps meet goals and objectives.
+And data becomes most useful for asset management when it helps supports the achievement of meeting goals and objectives.

 Which areas of asset management should data be applied?